 My Recurrent Miscarriage Bundle contains warming products, and a heating pad on your low back and low abdomen is always a good idea.

 I also recommend moxibustion, or mugwort, to nourish the Kidney yang, which is responsible for holding our babies in and up.
 I offer my patients a chart that shows where to use moxa, and recommend doing it for at least ten minutes at a session.
-This is included in the above bundle, or you can learn more here.
+This is included in the above bundle, or you can watch videos on how to use it on our store pages (look through media.)

 Eating and drinking warming foods can also be beneficial for this womb warming energy, so ingredients like your favorite chai tea — cinnamon, ginger, fennel.
 This can support a warm womb, which is essential for both implantation and carrying a baby to term.
 My Womb Warming tea contains warming ingredients such as the ones above to help invigorate the Kidney Yang and warm the uterus.